Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 is a representation of their core being, who the person is—for better or for worse.

-An *Intimacy* is a step above a person’s natural likes and dislikes—it is some aspect that defines them in some way.
+An *Intimacy* is a step above a person’s natural likes and dislikes: it is some aspect that defines them in some way.

 Intimacies should be specific and close to your character’s definition